 CRAB!
-The rich flavors of gruyere cheese, and Old Bay seasoning, encased in a buttery, crunchy phyllo pastry has now become one of my favorite adult dishes!
+The rich flavors of Gruyere cheese and Old Bay seasoning, encased in a buttery, crunchy phyllo pastry is what I created right there on national TV, in front of 35 cameras!
+It has become one of my favorite adult dishes, of which my grandchildren devour as well!

 - Prepare the filling